PROTECTING YOUR PRIVACY

 3. When do we collect your personal data?

-• When you ask one of our staff to email you information about a product or service.
+When you ask one of our colleagues to email you information about a product or service.

-• When you fill in any forms.
-For example, if an accident happens in store, a staff member may collect your personal data.
+When you fill in any forms.
+For example, if an accident happens in store, a colleague may collect your personal data.

-• When you use shops which usually have CCTV systems operated for the security of both customers and staff.
+When you use our shops, which usually have CCTV, systems operated for the security of both customers and Partners.
 These systems may record your image during your visit.

 4. What sort of personal data do we collect?